dvorijs/dvori/README.md

 ## Benefits

 -   Composition API
 -   Extremely customizable
+-   Zero external dependencies
 -   Plugins allow you to hook into the Request, Response, and Error lifecycle
 -   Middlewares give you complete control when you need it

 ## Simple Example